barkerest/server-prep/README.md

 The defaults for Ruby and Rails are `2.2.5` and `4.2.5.2` repectively.
 If you want to use different versions, you can change the defaults in `actions/get_config.rb` or omit the `-auto` flag so that you can answer all of the questions.

+## post-usage

+After the script has been run, the server is now configured with a self-signed SSL cert to enable HTTPS right out of the gate.
+The nginx.conf file is setup to serve a single virtual server listening on ports 80 and 443.
+And one location "/" is configured and pointing to the `fly_trap` app.
+Additional apps can be added to the deployment user's `apps`directory.
+Once they are installed and configured, add a location file to the /etc/nginx/locations-available directory and then link to it in the /etc/nginx/locations-enabled directory.
+The setup script is also nice enough to create a `nginx-reload` executable that can be run by the deployment user.